 People who want to lose weight end up putting their well-meaning and commendable efforts behind the wrong information (that’s widely available).
 Kids start dieting before they understand that everything you read isn’t true.

-Get your body into the basic routine of eating three balanced meals a day made of whole foods.
+Get your body into the basic routine of eating 3 balanced meals a day made of whole foods.
 Don’t shock your body by going to extremes.
 Just adapt what you’re already doing.

 Simplify your life and reach your goals.

-Why the critics are wrong about Lena Dunham’s food diary
+Why critics are wrong about Lena Dunham’s food diary

 Many critics slam Lena Dunham’s food diary because her food lists are “too long”, “unremarkable” and because they “look like everybody else’s.”
 But that’s exactly why they’re important.

 If Lena, who often shares e-v-e-r-y-t-h-i-n-g is shy to talk about her eating habits, imagine how many other people are too.

 Thanks to Lena for putting her eating behaviours out there.
 She’s provided us with a resource to acknowledge common mistakes and learn from them; ones that can only be evident in a food diary that’s long enough to capture a cycle (that sets so many people up to fail).

 Life can only be understood backwards; but it must be lived forwards.